Molecular Hydrogen in High-redshift Damped Lyman-{\alpha} Absorbers: Introduction

-Of particular interest are a set of DLAs at redshifts $z\sim4$ for which galaxy counterparts were discovered via the [C$\,${ II}] 158 $\mu$m fine-structure emission line \citep{Neeleman2017, Neeleman2019}.
-The DLAs are too offset from the counterparts to be plausibly associated with the [C$\,${ II}] emitting galaxy disks, and \citet{Stern2021} (hereafter \citetalias{Stern2021}) suggested that they are produced within the more extended circumgalactic medium (CGM) surrounding the high redshift galaxies. \citetalias{Stern2021} used analytic arguments and the FIRE-2 simulations \citep{Hopkins2018} to show that at $z\sim 4$ CGM gas is likely primarily neutral out to significant fractions of the halo virial radii $R_{\rm vir}$.
+\citet{Stern2021} (hereafter \citetalias{Stern2021}) suggested that these DLAs are produced within the more extended circumgalactic medium (CGM) surrounding the high redshift galaxies. \citetalias{Stern2021} used analytic arguments and the FIRE-2 simulations \citep{Hopkins2018} to show that at $z\sim 4$ CGM gas is likely primarily neutral out to significant fractions of the halo virial radii $R_{\rm vir}$.
 This is because the higher halo baryon densities at high-$z$ enable efficient cooling and shielding from any background ionizing radiation \citep[see also][]{Theuns2021,Gurvich2023}.

 In this paper, we address the question of whether detectable quantities of molecular hydrogen (H$_2$) might be produced in the neutral CGM of high-$z$ galaxies.
-We are motivated by several observational absorption line studies of H$_2$ in DLAs that have yielded either detections or upper limits.
+We are motivated by several observational absorption line studies of H$_2$ in DLAs that have yielded either detections or upper limits \citep{Ledoux2003,Noterdaeme2008,Noterdaeme2015}.

 In the far-UV irradiated interstellar medium (ISM) of the Milky Way and nearby galaxies, H$_2$ forms efficiently in dense cold clouds where the combination of dust opacity and H$_2$ self-shielding enables conversion from \hi{} to H$_2$ \citep{Bigiel2008,Leroy2008,Schruba2011,Sternberg2014}.
 In the ISM of the Galaxy the molecular hydrogen column density $N_{\rm H_2}$ rises steeply as a function of $N_{\ehiv}$ when $N_{\ehiv}\approx5\times 10^{20}\ \rm cm^{-2}$, displaying values $f_{\rm H_2}\equiv2N_{\rm H_2}/\left(N_{\ehiv}+2N_{\rm H_2}\right)> 0.1$.
 This has been determined through UV absorption studies of lines of sight towards stars or AGN and emission studies of molecular clouds \citep{Savage1977, Allen2004,Gillmon2006a,Gillmon2006b,Lee2012,Lee2015,Bialy2015c,Rachford2009,VanDePutte2023}.